kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 5. If the number of succeeded pods is equal to the admission count, mark the Workload as Finished and remove the finalizers from the Pods.

-Note that we are only removing Pod finalizers once the Workload is finished or if the Pods are Failed.
+Note that we are only removing Pod finalizers once the Workload is finished.
 This is a simple way of managing finalizers, but it might lead to too many Pods lingering in etcd for a long time after terminated.

 ### Retrying Failed Pods